andrasq/node-qrpc/Readme.md

 ### client.wrap( object [,methods] [,options] )

-Return an object with methods names as in the `methods` array (or all function properties on `object`) that will invoke the same-named handler on the qrpc server.
+Return an object with methods names as in the `methods` array (or all function properties on `object`) that will invoke the corresponding handlers on the qrpc server.

 To wrap functions, pass an object with the functions as named properties.